HamadAlsoghayer/Tables/README.md

 after this initial set up, anytime you need to start the app `'docker-compose up'` command  will be able to start everything.

+## `'./vendor/bin/sail test'`
+This commands runs all unit and feature tests that have been implemented